MisterLuka/GitLearn/readme.txt

 git start

 Git is a distributed version control system.
-Git is free software distributed under the GPL.
+Git Is free software distributed under the GPL.

 nihao